mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 There are many ways to set up such a resampling procedure and many complications (for example, how do we deal with limited diversity of small samples?).
 For the purposes of illustration here, we will implement a very simple procedure where we simply generate new samples of a fixed size based on our observed data and determine the degree to which our network measures are robust to this perturbation.
 In the chunk of code below we create 1000 replicates based on our original ceramic data.

-The following chunk of code first reads in the ceramic data, converts it to a Brainerd-Robinson similarity matrix and then defines a function called "sampling_error_sim" which creates "nsim" random replciates of the ceramic data, converts them to similarity matrices, and ouputs those results as a list object.
+The following chunk of code first reads in the ceramic data, converts it to a Brainerd-Robinson similarity matrix and then defines a function called `sampling_error_sim` which creates `nsim` random replciates of the ceramic data, converts them to similarity matrices, and ouputs those results as a list object.

 ```r